confluentinc/kafka-tutorials/README.md

    * `(cd _includes/tutorials/<tutorial name>/<type>/code && make)` where type is one of `ksql | kstreams | kafka`.
    * For example `(cd _includes/tutorials/transforming/kstreams/code/ && make)`

-The `Makefile` will delete and re-create the `outputs` directory used contain files with output from various steps used to verify the tutorial steps.
+The `Makefile` will delete and re-create the `outputs` directory used to contain files with output from various steps used to verify the tutorial steps.

 Here's of [the contents of an actual `Makefile`](https://github.com/confluentinc/kafka-tutorials/blob/master/_includes/tutorials/fk-joins/kstreams/code/Makefile) :